Emulga/maintenance/auto-resize/ReadMe.md

 --------------------------------------------------------------------------------------------------------------------------------

-End users (you reading this) can install this resize script by copying all of this folder to your network share \recalbox\share
+# End users (you reading this)

+Can install this resize script by copying all of this folder to your network share \recalbox\share

 SSH into recalbox and type the following commands to install: